nuetzliches/spocr/README.md

 Guidance:

 - `SPOCR_BUILD_SCHEMAS` is an allow-list.
 Remove the line to generate every schema discovered during a pull.
-- Runtime connection strings stay in your host application (see `debug/DataContext/AppDbContext.cs`).
+- Runtime connection strings stay in your host application (see `samples/restapi/Program.cs` for a consumer example).
 The CLI env variable only affects metadata pulls and generators.
 - Store `SPOCR_GENERATOR_DB` securely.
 The generator still needs this connection string during `spocr pull`, while the runtime DbContext obtains its connection string via `AddSpocRDbContext` and host configuration.

+During active development, generate and validate changes under `debug/` first (sandbox rebuilds, snapshot diffs, determinism checks).
+Once those artifacts stabilize, copy only the necessary outputs into `samples/` so the sample remains a clean consumer showcase rather than the primary development surface.

 ## Bridge Mode & Dual CLI